-Selecting a general contractor for your timber frame home is a very important decision.
-Your general contractor is responsible for constructing your timber frame home.
+Selecting a general contractor for your timber frame home or project is a very important decision.
+Your general contractor is responsible for constructing your timber frame plus all the other components you need.
 From the excavation of the foundation to the final walk-through, they are in charge of all aspects of the building process.
 Before signing your name on the dotted line, make sure of what the company is providing.
 The services a contractor provides can vary, and each company has different views on the extent of their services.
 Most contractors coordinate the labor and see to assembling all the required materials in a timely fashion.
 Their job is completing your home within the set budget and on time.

 The contractor manages the job site and supervises the work and the workers.
 This includes the plumbers, electricians and roofers, as well as carpenters and general labor workers.
 Workers may be in the employ of the contracting company or they may be sub-contractors.

 - Carrying out the desired plans and instructions of the clients

 - Effective communication skills when dealing with clients, professionals and local authorities

 Financial Bid Process

 - Preparing Scope of work and RFP Documents